xiaoshan1994/xiaoshan1994.github.io/content/post/re/lca_course.md

 ## 3. LCA-PR_Glossary-Flowchart-Unitprocess
 ### Glossary
 From LCA Handbook (Guinée et al. 2002).
+This glossary provides definitions of the key terms and abbreviations used in the MSc-IE LCAPR course.
+The glossary is copied from the LCA Handbook (Guinée et al. 2002).
+Terms marked with an asterisk (*) are defined in accordance with the definitions given in the ISO 1404X series of standards, although not necessarily according to the letter.
+For reasons explained in the LCA Handbook, several definitions adopted here deviate substantively from those of ISO.
+In this Glossary these are marked as "adapted from ISO".
+Cross-references, indicated by an arrow (→), point to the preferred terms used in the LCA Handbook.
 Terms:
 **abiotic resource** /ˌeɪbaɪ'ɒtɪk/:
 a natural resource (including energy resources) regarded as non-living, e.g. zinc ore, crude oil, wind energy.